mybb/docs.mybb.com/1.8/administration/themes.md

 You may need to check the `Ignore version compatiblity` option so you can upload it.
 And click **Import theme** to finish.

 A tutorial with images can be found here: [Theme installation](https://community.mybb.com/thread-163256.html).

+## Uploading Images

+In the folder, you will probably see either a folder of images named similar to the theme, or an images folder with a subfolder (usually named the same as the theme, or similar) of images.
+Upload the entire folder that contains the images to `images/<theme-images-folder-name>`, unless the documentation provided with your theme requests otherwise.